 Oh, wait, that’s not actually what it is.
 According to the Internet, July 14th is, among other things, National Collector Car Appreciation Day.
 The thing is, around here, it’s more of a daily addiction.

 So, we have–get ready–five classic Fords.
 There’s that ’67 Mustang of my mom’s which has endured several teenagers and is awaiting a new engine.
-Hub’s daily driver/workhorse (’65), his heavy-duty truck (’64), and two older model trucks that are currently just driveway decorations but sill someday do the daily and heavy work instead of the ones we have.
+Hub’s daily driver/workhorse (’65), his heavy-duty truck (’64), and two older model trucks that are currently just driveway decorations but will someday do the daily and heavy work instead of the ones currently in use.
 Classic cars everywhere you look at my house.

 They’re so BIG, and expensive and time consuming and sometimes they even cause physical damage to their humans.
 How could we continue to love these old cars if it wasn’t an addiction?